 Many of our students choose postgraduate study such as an MSc or PhD.
 Graduate entry medicine is another option.

-In 2016, 92% of first-degree graduates in the school who were available for employment had secured work or further study within six months of graduation.
-The average starting salary was £21,037 with the highest being £42,000.*
+In 2017, 96.5% of undergraduates in the school secured work or further study within six months of graduation.
+The average starting salary was £20,000 with the highest being £41,600.*

 Application and interview

 Offers are usually made without interview.
 Students with non-standard entry qualifications, including mature students, may be invited for an interview.

 Students offered a place are invited to a UCAS

 visit day between December and March.
 For dates of University-wide open days, please visit our open day